dingmaotu/mql4-lib/README.md

 OnTick, which is the way most API wrappers work.

 Using OnTimer is not a good idea.
 First it can not receive any parameters from the MQL side.
-You at least needs an idenfier for the event.
+You at least needs an identifier for the event.
 Second, WM_TIMER events are very crowded in the main thread.
 Even on weekends where there are no data coming in, WM_TIMER is constantly sent to the main thread.
 This makes more instructions executed to decide if it is a valid event for the program.

-*WARNING*:

-    This is a temporary solution.
+*WARNING*: This is a temporary solution.
 The best way to handle asynchronous events is to find out how ChartEventCustom is implemented and implement that in C/C++, which is extremely hard as it is not implemented by win32 messages, and you can not look into it because of very strong anti-debugging measures.

 Inside MetaTrader terminal, you better use ChartEventCustom to send custom events.